Charles Mingus: Scholarly influence

 The work of Charles Mingus has also received attention in academia.
-According to Ashon Crawley, the musicianship of Charles Mingus provides a salient example of the power of music to unsettle the dualistic, categorical distinction of sacred from profane through otherwise epistemologies.
-Crawley offers a reading of Mingus that examines the deep imbrication uniting Holiness – Pentecostal aesthetic practices and jazz.
-Mingus recognized the importance and impact of the midweek gathering of black folks at the Holiness – Pentecostal Church at 79th and Watts in Los Angeles that he would attend with his stepmother or his friend Britt Woodman.
-Crawley goes on to argue that these visits were the impetus for the song "Wednesday Prayer Meeting".
-Emphasis is placed on the ethical demand of the prayer meeting felt and experienced that, according to Crawley, Mingus attempts to capture.
-In many ways, "Wednesday Night Prayer Meeting" was Mingus's homage to black sociality.
-By exploring Mingus's homage to black Pentecostal aesthetics, Crawley expounds on how Mingus figured out that those Holiness – Pentecostal gatherings were the constant repetition of the ongoing, deep, intense mode of study, a kind of study wherein the aesthetic forms created could not be severed from the intellectual practice because they were one and also, but not, the same."
+The American scholar of religion and multidisciplinary artist Ashon Crawley writes in his book Blackpentecostal Breath: The Aesthetics of Possibility that Mingus's musicianship is an example of the power of music to blur the boundaries between the sacred and the profane.
+Discussing the song "Wednesday Night Prayer Meeting", which Mingus was inspired to write by attending a Holiness Pentecostal church in Los Angeles, Crawley suggests that Mingus found the gatherings to be an "ongoing, deep, intense mode of study, a kind of study wherein the aesthetic forms created could not be severed from the intellectual practice because they were one and also, but not, the same", and sought to express this through his compositions.

 Gunther Schuller has suggested that Mingus should be ranked among the most important American composers, jazz or otherwise.
 In 1988, a grant from the National Endowment for the Arts made possible the cataloging of Mingus compositions, which were then donated to the Music Division of the New York Public Library for public use.
 In 1993, The Library of Congress acquired Mingus's collected papers—including scores, sound recordings, correspondence and photos—in what they described as "the most important acquisition of a manuscript collection relating to jazz in the Library's history".